garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 **Bank Skill**: There were 5 banking attribute boolean variables (active bank user, active mm user, etc.), so a new variable "Bank Skill" was created by adding up the boolean values (1 or 0) for each of the banking variables.

-**Savings**: There were 3 types of savings boolean variables (formal savings, informal savings, etc.), so a new variable "Savings" was created by adding up the boolean values (1 or 0) for each of the savings variables
+**Savings**: There were 3 types of savings boolean variables (formal savings, informal savings, etc.), so a new variable "Savings" was created by adding up the boolean values (1 or 0) for each of the savings variables.

-**Age Groups**: A new variable was created grouping the ages into 4 different groups (15-18, 18-40,40-60, 60+)
+**Age Groups**: A new variable was created grouping the ages into 4 different groups (15-18, 18-40, 40-60, 60+).

+### Data Transformation

+**Boolean**: All boolean variables that originally had values of "True" and "False", were converted to 1 and O respectively.

+**Categorical**: All categorical variables were converted to integers, starting with 0.

 ## Variable Selection

 There were large amounts of colinearity amongst predictor variables, such as the different math skills or banking attributes.
-For this reason correlation charts were created by groups of variables with high colinearity to evaluate which of the variables should be selected for final analysis based on their colinearity with the outcome variable (Poverty Bool) and versus other predictor variables.
+For this reason correlation matrices were constructed by groups of variables with high colinearity to evaluate which of the variables should be selected for final analysis based on their colinearity with the outcome variable (Poverty Bool) and their colinearity with other predictor variables.

-For example, the below Financial Variables were analyzed and eventually only "Number of Financial Activites" was chosen for modeling, due to its high colinearity with Poverty Bool and the other variables were excluded due to their high colinearity with the variable "Number of Financial Activities".
+For example below, several financial variables were analyzed and eventually only "Number of Financial Activites" was chosen for modeling, due to its high colinearity with Poverty Bool and the other variables were excluded due to their high colinearity with the chosen variable "Number of Financial Activities".

 ![image](https://user-images.githubusercontent.com/106602444/198383101-912f36d1-45cb-4dff-82db-faab7f176ef8.png)